Scenes from Spain’s Great Recession (2008 – 2014)

 (The Spanish stock market hit bottom around the same time as the Dow Jones, picked up a little bit, and then went on to even further lows in 2012, as the never-ending Greek debt crisis threatened to tear apart the European Union.
 In hindsight, we got out of it, but it wasn’t at all clear at the time that there was going to be way forward.)

 Oh well.
 That’s the great Wheel of Karma.
 Sometimes you’re on top, then you’re on the bottom.

 Shit happens.
 And all you can do is choose how you react to it.

 Looking back, a lot of it wasn’t that bad: I had my (badly-paid) job through the whole thing.
-Nobody in my family was in danger of being out on the streets.
+Nobody in my family was doing any worse than before.

 My mom wasn’t doing the nasty with strangers for a few 20s and 50s – although yours probably was.